 The two mistakes I see the most are not talking enough with customers, and not involving them in the marketing effort.
 Given that you have a product you believe in, the most valuable asset a company has is the customers.
 Working closely with them, and empowering the entire marketing team to collaborate with them, will elevate the brand and help you market to their colleagues and followers in a direct and trustworthy way.

 I have learned (and am constantly reminded) that I don’t have all the answers and that my predictions on what works and what doesn’t is limited because of constant and continuous change.
 The best way to stay ahead is to keep trying out new ideas and initiatives in small budgets at a time.
 If they fail, try a different approach.
 If they succeed, continue measuring and developing the success and increase the budget with an eye on ROI.
 In a nutshell, try new ideas all the time.
-Don’t be afraid to fail, set up expectations and jump in head first.
+Don’t be afraid to fail, set up expectations and jump in headfirst.